bdusell/jitsu/README.md

 functions.
 These are object-oriented interfaces built on top of `ArrayUtil`, `StringUtil`, and `RegexUtil`, respectively, which serve as the non-object-oriented version of essentially the same API.
-When you want to use the normalized API without creating wrapped objects, use the `*Util` classes instead.
-In general, when a `*Util` function takes the native PHP equivalent as its first argument, it is also a method on the corresponding `X*` class.
-The `X*` class methods automatically unbox `X*` class arguments and wrap return values in `X*` classes where appropriate; the `*Util` functions do not.
+When you want to use the normalized API without creating wrapped objects, use the -`Util` classes instead.
+In general, when a -`Util` function takes the native PHP equivalent as its first argument, it is also a method on the corresponding wrapper class.
+The wrapper class methods automatically unbox wrapped arguments and wrap return values where appropriate; the -`Util` functions do not.

 As an alternative to invoking `new XArray($array)`, etc. you can use the global functions `xarray`, `xstring`, and `xregex` to wrap values in these classes.